stephenmcd/mezzanine/docs/index.rst

 section on Mezzanine's :doc:`configuration` which outlines the various settings for configuring Mezzanine.

-Lastly, you may be interested in browsing the auto-generated docs for each of Mezzanine's :doc:`packages`.
+Lastly, you can learn about :doc:`blog-importing` into Mezzanine, or just browse the auto-generated docs for each of Mezzanine's :doc:`packages`.

 .. toctree::
     :maxdepth: 2